ericoporto/ags-manual-wiki/_Feature_Rooms.md

 ### Room Areas

 There are 4 types of Room Areas: Hotspots, Walkable Areas, Regions, Walk-behinds.
 They have different uses, and are explained in a more detail below.
-But what they all have in common is that they are all created by drawing areas of different colors on a respective "mask" image, - that is a sort of a layer that covers whole room but is invisible at runtime.
-Each *type* of area has its own mask, where each *area* is associated with its own color on that mask.
+But what they all have in common is that they are created by drawing areas of different colors on a respective "mask" image, - a sort of a layer that covers whole room but is invisible at runtime.
+Each area  *type* has got its own mask, where each *area* is associated with its own color on that mask.

-Masks are 8-bit, which means that pixel values are defined as indexes between 0 and 255 (inclusive), and max number of colors on them is technically limited to 256.
-The actual limit of areas of each type may be lower for historical reasons.
+Masks are 8-bit images, which means that pixel values are defined as indexes between 0 and 255 (inclusive), and max number of colors on them is technically limited to 256.
+The actual limit of usable areas in the engine may be lower for historical reasons.
 Each color index corresponds to an area.
 Area 0 is treated as "no area" in the engine, and as an "eraser" in the editor.

-As there's a single mask per area type (for all areas of that type) in a room, and areas are made of pixels of certain color on that mask:
+As there's a single mask per area type in a room, and areas are made of pixels of certain color on that mask:
 1. Areas of the same type *cannot overlap*.
 2. A single area may consist of multiple disconnected parts and all of these parts will act as one.